This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Vibrant Emerald Coloration

-Fun fact: its color fades to blue or black after death.
+Notably, the emerald coloration fades to a blue or black tint after death.

 Keeled Scales and Slender Body